iraprabhu05/TaskNova-Task-Manager/README.md

 • 🌙 Dark Mode Toggle: Instantly switch themes — preferences are saved in the browser.

-• 🔐 Login/Signup System: Basic authentication using localStorage with a modal-based interface.
+•  🍅 Pomodoro Timer — Built-in timer with start, pause, reset, and custom time options to boost focus.

 • 📱 Responsive Design: Fully functional on both mobile and desktop.

 • 🧭 Smooth Section Navigation: Clickable links scroll directly to About, Services, and Contact — with fullscreen view per section.

+• 📥 Download Timetable as PDF — Export your timetable to PDF for offline use.

 ---

-## Technologies Used:
+##Technologies Used

-• Frontend: HTML, CSS, JavaScript
+HTML, CSS, JavaScript for frontend

+LocalStorage for persistent state management (login, tasks, theme, timetable)

+Chart.js for visual stats representation

-• State Management: LocalStorage (for login, tasks, timetable)
+html2canvas and jsPDF for PDF exporte (for login, tasks, timetable)

 ---